lellasone/Blue-Marble-Desktop/README.md

 about 7 minutes from start to finish assuming moderate network speeds.
 If you are unfamiliar with task scheduler this is a good chance to learn a bit about it.
 It can be a powerful tool.

+Note: Directions given for windows 10 your mileage may very.
+If you run into issues or have alternate direction recommendations please let me know.

 (Use Task Scheduler to run the executable once a day)